 How to score better savings account interest rates

-If you're stashing your money in a basic savings account at a major bank, there's a good chance you're making next to nothing keeping it there.
+If you're stashing your money in a basic savings account at a major bank, there's a good chance you're making next to nothing keeping your money there.
 But it doesn't have to be that way.
 NPR's Arezou Rezvani reports.

 AREZOU REZVANI, BYLINE: Sixty-six-year-old Angela Cosimano has always been a dedicated saver.
 For years, the retired schoolteacher stashed a lot of her money at a major bank until she noticed something in her banking app a few months ago.